-6.4 UPPER BOUNDS FOR PHI UNKNOWN.
 The strategy is the same as in Sections 4.2 and 5.4.
 Namely, we use the algorithm of Section 6.3 where $R_r = 3Nr + 6r + 3\Delta + 3$ steps are allowed for the simulation of round r, where R_r is obtained from the R of Section 6.3 by replacing Φ by r.
-It is important to note that the verification of (a) in Section 6.3 (viz., that if a signal is received by p_i at round r, then all messages sent by p_i during round r to correct processors arrive before the other processor starts any round greater than r) did not depend in any way on Φ .
-Therefore, (a) holds even for rounds r, where r is smaller than the actual (unknown) Φ that holds in the run.
-Applying this transformation to Algorithms 4, 5, and 6, we obtain Algorithms 4^2 , 5^2 , and 6^2 , respectively.
+It is important to note that the verification of (a) in Section 6.3 (namely that if a signal is received by p_i at round r then all messages sent by p_i during round r to correct processors arrive before the other processor starts any round greater than r) did not depend in any way on Φ .
+Therefore, (a) holds even for rounds r where r is smaller than the actual (unknown) Φ which holds in the run.
+Applying this transformation to Algorithms 5, 6 and 7, we obtain Algorithms 52, 62 and 72, respectively.